 Dry red wines of medium saturation are produced from Pinot Noir in Uzbekistan.
 The private winery Chateau Hamkor and government owned Tashkentvino Factory craft Pinot Noir wine.
 As a rule, Uzbek Pinot is dry, light, with hints of berry jam.
 Be sure to let it breathe before tasting, then after trying, you will feel all the shades of it.

 Aleatico wine is made from the grape variety of the same name.
 It is dessert red wine.
 It is believed that the technology of this wine was introduced by the chief technologist of the Samarkand winery in 1939.
 Uzbek Aleatico has won medals at international exhibitions several times.

 Dry white wine is made from Bayan-Shirey grapes.
 It usually has a bright golden color and a pleasant citrus aftertaste.
 Tashkentvino Factory and Uzumfermer Winery are major producers of Bayan-Shirey Wine.

 Most of the local wines are blended, meaning that several grape varieties are used for their production.
 For example, Bagizagan Winery produces red blended wines from Saperavi and Cabernet.

 More than 300 types of grapes grow in Uzbekistan.
 Not all varieties are grown on an industrial scale, amateur winemakers and industrial enterprises try to look for new tastes and recipes every day, preserving the traditions of viticulture in Uzbekistan.

-Join us on a tour to Chateau Hamkor Winery near Tashkent, where an informative tour of the vineyards and production plant and a wine tasting with an experienced technologist await us.
+Join us on a wine tasting tour to Uzumfermer Family Winery near Tashkent, where an informative tour of the vineyards and production plant and a wine tasting with an experienced technologist await us.